Here’s what you — er, I guess your parents and friends — need to know about sending a package to you while you’re living abroad.

 Get The Right Address

-Volunteers, each location has it's own system for the best way for you to receive mail.
-Wait until you arrive in your country and your local coordinator can you let you know the best address for shipping (it might be your apartment or their apartment or your school) and also let you know any instructions you might need.
+Volunteers — wait until you arrive in your country and your local coordinator can you let you know the best address for shipping (it might be your apartment or their apartment or your school) and also let you know any instructions you might need.

 Send It Early

 Like we mentioned before, these boxes will travel miles and miles and miles before reaching our ILP volunteers.
-In Asia (and other places), it can take up to 2 months for a package to get there, so it’s a good idea for friends and family to mail things at the start of your semester so that it doesn't end up arriving after you are already home!
+In Asia (and other places), it can take up to 2 months for a package to get there, so it’s a good idea for friends and family to mail things at the start of your semester so that it doesn't end up arriving after you are already home.

 *Little tip — we've heard that if you send it priority they should arrive quicker.
 All of the flat rate boxes are priority so, just another reason to use those.